open-telemetry/opentelemetry-specification/specification/logs/sdk_exporters/stdout.md

-[LogRecordProcessor](../sdk.md#logrecordprocessor) to pair with the associated exporter (e.g., using the [`OTEL_LOGS_EXPORTER` environment variable](../../configuration/sdk-environment-variables.md#exporter-selection)), by default the exporter MUST be paired with a [batching processor](../sdk.md#batching-processor).
+[LogRecordProcessor](../sdk.md#logrecordprocessor) to pair with the associated exporter (e.g., using the [`OTEL_LOGS_EXPORTER` environment variable](../../configuration/sdk-environment-variables.md#exporter-selection)), by default the standard output exporter MUST be paired with a [batching processor](../sdk.md#batching-processor).